 As a seller, it is good to be focused on your online sale profits but there are valid reasons to pay attention to the Amazon conversion rates for the products that you sell on the marketplace.

-Even you are aware of the amount of efforts that goes into setting-up and building an online business, especially ecommerce.
+Even you are aware of kind of effort that goes into setting-up and building an online business, especially e-commerce.

 Firstly, you got to decide what items you are going to sell.

 Once you decide this, you have to look for places to source your products for a good price.
 This phase is then followed by setting your store, sending visitors to your product pages either organically or paid advertising.